pydrake.multibody.fem

 provides a combination of accuracy, robustness, and speed.
 Recommended in most scenarios.
 [Han et al., 2023] Han, Xuchen, Joseph Masterjohn, and Alejandro Castro.
 “A Convex Formulation of Frictional Contact between Rigid and Deformable Bodies.” arXiv preprint arXiv:2303.08912 (2023).

 kCorotated : Corotational model.
-More computationally expensive and less robust
+More computationally expensive.
+Recommended when

 kLinear : Linear elasticity model (rarely used).
 Less computationally expensive